Pediatric Respiratory Epidemiology Group

 International Primary Ciliary Dyskinesia (iPCD) Cohort

-Surveillance of Cystic Fibrosis (CF) newborn screening
+Surveillance of the Swiss Cystic Fibrosis (CF) newborn screening program

 Newborn screening for CF was introduced in Switzerland in 2011.
 The performance of the national screening program is continuously evaluated in a database hosted by ISPM Bern.